 CSO control is needed because the Sewer System can become overloaded during heavy rain events.
 In older, large metropolitan areas like Detroit, combined sewers are used to transport both wastewater and storm water in the same pipe.
 During rainstorms, these sewers can receive many times the volume of flow that is normally transported on a dry day.
-CSO control facilities adequately treat these excess flows during wet weather in accordance with the GLWA EGLE NPDES permit.
-Conversely, newer communities have two separate sewer systems: one to handle wastewater flow and the other for storm flow.
+CSO control facilities capture, storage and treat these excess flows during wet weather to prevent the discharge of untreated CSO into a lake or river.
+Newer communities have two separate sewer systems: one to handle wastewater flow and the other for storm flow.

-A CSO retention treatment basin (RTB) is a storage tank that captures flow equal to its volume during a wet-weather event.
-Flow to an RTB in excess of its volume is screened and disinfected prior to discharge out of an RTB outfall.
-Flows are injected with Sodium Hypochlorite disinfectant to kill bacteria before discharging to receiving waters (Detroit and Rouge Rivers).
-Materials removed by the screens are sent to the WRRF or hauled to a landfill for proper disposal.
+A CSO RTB is an underground tank that temporarily stores and treats combined sewage that previously was discharged through outfalls during storms.
+Flows diverted to the RTB are screened and treated with a disinfectant and discharged to the river if RTB storage capacity is exceeded.
+Materials removed by the screens are sent to the WRRF for disposal.
 The stored flows are sent to the WRRF after the storm has subsided and capacity is available in the sewer system.
-During smaller wet weather events, the flows are small enough to be completely captured and stored in the RTB.
+Many times the flows are small enough to be completely captured and stored in the RTB.